 Our lumber manufacturing operations are dependent on the consistent supply of sawlog fibre.
 Wood fibre is the single largest input cost and typically accounts for over 50% of the cash cost of producing lumber.
 A number of factors affect fibre costs, including harvesting locations and delivery distances from forest to mill, weather conditions, normal competitive market pressures relating to harvesting and hauling contractors, stumpage fees, reforestation and regional log market influences.
+A high degree of fibre self-sufficiency reduces our exposure to uncertainties in the open market for fibre.
 Our forestry group is responsible for sourcing an adequate supply of suitable logs for our sawmills at competitive costs.